JeremyRubin/rubin.io/bitcoin/_posts/0000-00-00-upgradable-nops-flaw.md

 Bitcoin) uses a Witness V1 script.
 Before Taproot activates, Witness V1 Scripts are *always* valid no matter if they're signed or not.
 After it activates, a new rule takes effect in consensus, and Witness V1 Scripts will be processed in accordance with Taproot's rules.
-Becuase the Mempool is stricter, it never lets in any Witness V1 script spends until it knows how to properly validate it.
+Because the Mempool is stricter, it never lets in any Witness V1 script spends until it knows how to properly validate it.
 That way, for a miner who doesn't want to upgrade to Taproot, they can use the old rules in their Mempool and not ever mine a bad block.